taiwangoldcard/website/content/goldcard-holders-faq/upcoming-changes.md

 ## Does my time on a regular ARC pre-gold-card count towards the 3 years?
 No. Though keep in mind 'regular' APRC after 5 years is probably still an option for you.

+## I hear tax benefits for Gold Card holders have been extended?
+Yes, the confusing deferral scheme has been replaced with a straight 5 year eligibility period.
+The benefit and qualification within a given year remains the same.

+## Once I convert to APRC, am I still entitled to the same tax benefit as gold card holders?
+No, unless you get an additional Foreign Special Professional work permit.